Ph.D. program, Environmental Science, Policy and Management, University of California, Berkeley Advised by Nicholas J. Mills

 2004-2007: B.A.
 College of Creative Studies: Biology, University of California, Santa Barbara

-My research interests include Parasitology, Marine Biology, Ecology, Invasive Species, and Biological Control.
+My research interests include Parasitology, Marine Biology, Ecology, Invasive Species, Biological Control and Aquaculture.

 My dissertation focuses on the Australian Light Brown Apple Moth, Epiphyas postvittana, and its natural enemies in California.
 Since its discovery and initial spread in California in 2007, this invasive moth has been in decline, contrary to the trend for most invasive species.
 Typically, invasive species are released from natural enemies, such as parasites, permitting successful population growth in their new regions.
 To understand this phenomenon, I study interactions between nutritional and defensive qualities of host plants and the resident parasitoid wasps and parasites that attack this moth in California.